 Floaters & Flashes Eye Care in Belmont, Oregon

-If you suddenly, or with increasing frequency, experience flashes or floaters, call EyeStyles and schedule an eye exam with Dr. Thorsland right away to rule out any serious eye conditions.
+If you suddenly, or with increasing frequency, experience flashes or floaters, call EyeStyles+Care and schedule an eye exam with Dr. Thorsland right away to rule out any serious eye conditions.

 What Causes Floaters?

 The vitreous in the eye is a clear gel that fills most of the eyeball and resembles raw egg-white.
 Within the vitreous are small lumps of protein that drift around and move with the motion of your eyes.
 When these tiny lumps of protein cast shadows on the retina — the light-sensitive lining at the back of the eye — the shadows appear as floaters.

 As we age, the vitreous shrinks, creating more strands of protein.
 This is why the appearance of floaters may increase with time.
 Floaters tend to be more prevalent in nearsighted people and diabetics, and occur more frequently following cataract surgery or an eye injury.

 If seeing floaters becomes bothersome, try moving your eyes up and down or side to side to gently relocate the floaters away from your visual field.